 KeKe Palmer surprised more than a few fans last year with her “I Don’t Belong To You” video.
 (If you haven’t seen it yet, she leaves her boyfriend for another girl.)
 The Scream Queens star took it one step further when she came out as sexually fluid soon after.
 Then, in December, Amandla Stenberg came out as bisexual via Snapchat.
-While Keeks and Amandla deserve major props for what they’ve done, it’s not always easy for Black girls to come out, and as a result, Black LGBT+ youth are at higher risk of being homeless, being harassed, and committing suicide.
+While Keeks and Amandla deserve major props for what they’ve done, it’s not always easy for Black girls to come out, and Black LGBT+ youth are at higher risk of being homeless, being harassed, and committing suicide.
 Find out how one girl, though, is defying the odds and living by her own rules.

 Morgan Butler has struggled with her sexuality for years.
 It didn’t help that she was outed by a classmate in the seventh grade.
 “Being outed was definitely a weird experience,” says the 19-year-old college freshman from Springfield, Virginia.
 “I wasn’t necessarily mad, more like embarrassed, for both her and myself.
 I was embarrassed for her because she was so insecure she felt like she had to try and invalidate my own identity.
 And I was embarrassed for myself because I was lowkey ashamed of my sexuality.”
 Since then, Morgan has learned to love all parts of her identity — but discovering exactly what that meant for her took a little time.